aws-samples/shopfloor-connectivity/docs/core/tuning-configuration.md

 ---
 ### AggregatorChannelSize
-Internal buffer size for sending data to aggregator
+Specifies the size of the internal buffer used for sending data to the aggregator component.
+The default value is 1000 items.
+You can increase this value if you experience timeouts on **ScheduleReader:aggregationChannel**.
+Conversely, you can decrease it to reduce memory consumption used for aggregation operations.
+This setting helps balance throughput with memory usage in the aggregation process

 **Type**: Int

 Default is 1000

-Increment when getting timeouts on ScheduleReader:aggregationChannel, reduce to limit memory used for aggregation

 ---
 ### AllSourcesReadTimeout
-Timeout in which reading from all sources must be completed.
+Defines the maximum time (in milliseconds) allowed for completing reads from all configured data sources.
+The default value is 60000 milliseconds (60 seconds).
+If reading from all sources is not completed within this timeout period, the operation will be considered failed.
+This timeout helps prevent the system from hanging when there are issues with data source connectivity or responsiveness.

 **Type**: Int